The Alumni Impact Fund: staff applications

 How does it work?

-Applications are open to all staff, whether you are an academic, support staff, technician or part of Professional Services, to bid for a share of the Fund to support innovative projects that have a positive impact on the academic endeavour, teaching and the student experience.
+Applications are open to all staff, whether you are an academic, support staff, technician or part of Professional Services, to bid for a share of the fund to support innovative projects that have a positive impact on the academic endeavour, teaching and the student experience.

 Candidates wishing to apply must fill in the online application form and provide support of the application from your Head of School/Department, or Head of Estates if your project will impact the University's estate.

 Staff can bid for up to £5,000.
-However, larger amounts will be considered in exceptional circumstances so please do speak to us in this instance.
+However, larger amounts will be considered in exceptional circumstances, so please do speak to us in this instance.

 Applications will be considered by a panel comprising representatives from across the University and a member of our alumni community.

-Unlike in previous years we will not be dividing the pot to provide a set amount of funding per college or across students/staff/Dubai – it will be one pot, open to all.
+Unlike in previous years, we will not be dividing the pot to provide a set amount of funding per college or across students/staff/Dubai – it will be one pot, open to all.

 Key dates and events

-Monday 30 September: Applications open
+Monday 29 September: Applications open

-Wednesday 9 October: Online Alumni Impact Fund information session.
+Tuesday 7 October: Online Alumni Impact Fund information session.
 At this session you can:

-• Find out more about the Fund
+• Find out more about the fund

 • Get tips on how to fill out your application effectively

-9am Monday 28 October: Applications close
+9:00 Friday 31 October: Applications close

-Week commencing Monday 18 November: Applicants notified of outcome
+Week commencing Monday 17 November: Applicants notified of outcome

 Criteria and Terms and Conditions